Day Eighteen on the Central Route of the Camino Portugués ~ Ponte de Lima to Rubiães, 17.7 Km (11 Miles)

 Ponte do Arco da Geia, Roman Bridge on day eighteen on the Central Route of the Portuguese CaminoPonte do Arco da Geia, Roman Bridge

-The next paved intersection after the bridge, about one hundred meters onward, the Way turns left onto this side road and follows it through the fields.
+The next paved intersection after the bridge, about one hundred meters onward, the Way turns left onto a side road, below, and follows it through the fields.
 If you were to stay straight here instead of turning, you would encounter a café and a mini-market several hundred meters away at the intersection with the N306.

-Continue on the side road for about 1/3 kilometer, then briefly on a path, coming eventually to this T-intersection, below.
+Continue on the side road for about 1/2 kilometer, then briefly on a dirt lane, coming eventually to this T-intersection, below.
 Turn left onto this lovely cobblestone road.
 This is authentic cobblestone in this area, not the pre-fabricated granite setts that you see mostly in the cities and elsewhere.

 Rich with Yellow Arrows on Cobblestone Road on day eighteen on the Central Route of the Portuguese CaminoRich with Yellow Arrows on Cobblestone Road